 cd applications/xxxxxx/public_html (xxxxxx is the folder name of your WordPress application).

 This is the path of your WordPress folder.
-You can also push a specific folder such as wp-content or themes folder/files by using the correct path.
+Using the correct path, you can also push a specific folder such as wp-content or themes folder/files.

 git init